curl/everything-curl/sourcecode.md

 the [official curl web site](https://curl.haxx.se/).
-From there you can also find alternative mirrors that host copies and there are checksums and digital signatures provided to help you verify that what ends up on your local system when you download these files are the same bytes in the same order as was originally uploaded there by the curl team.
+From there you can also find alternative mirrors that host copies and there are checksums and digital signatures provided to help you verify that what ends up on your local system when you download these files are the same bytes in the same order as were originally uploaded there by the curl team.

-If you instead rather work directly with the curl source code off our source code repository, you find all details in [the curl github repo](https://github.com/curl/curl/).
+If you instead would rather work directly with the curl source code off our source code repository, you find all details in [the curl github repo](https://github.com/curl/curl/).